tpl-tn/oxycare/README.md

 # Oxycare
 an online platform to distribue oxygen concentrators :heart:
 <br />
-## 🎤 The stack and the technologies we're using
+## 🎤 The stack/technologies we're using
 - ReactJS/TypeScript
 - MaterialUI
 - Firebase